 from 13:34 h to 15:34 h, very high activity Major period (moon down) from 19:59 h to 21:59 h, very high activity Major period (moon up).
-This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected
+This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Cockenzie.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: